-All black treatment in a clean, elegant and not so flashy avatar is what summarizes it the best.
-No unnecessary bits in the name of design to speak of.
+All black treatment in a clean, elegant, and not so flashy avatar is what summarizes it the best.
+No unnecessary bits in the name of the design to speak of.
 Its stealthy black appeal is bound to gel well with the typical office furniture of all fashions.

 To this product, what actually excites is the list of features on offer.
-Wireless printing, hotspot connectivity, scanner, copier, a colored 3.45” touchscreen and a lot more.
-Overall, it is one of the best commercial printer as it supports scanning and copying.
+Wireless printing, hotspot connectivity, scanner, copier, a colored 3.45” touchscreen, and a lot more.
+Overall, it is one of the best commercial printers as it supports scanning and copying.